-Australia beat South Africa to set up Cricket World Cup final with India
+Australia’s Travis Head breaks South Africa’s hearts in Cricket World Cup

 India beat New Zealand in the first semifinal on Wednesday to book their place in the final in Ahmedabad on Sunday.

-Australia will be bidding to win the 50-over World Cup for a record-extending sixth time, while host nation India are seeking a third title.
+Australia will be bidding to win the 50-over World Cup for a record-extending sixth time while host nation India are seeking a third title.

+“It was a tense finish, an amazing game.
+It’s hard to unpack it all,” man of the match Head said.

+“We had to play a little bit differently.
+We knew it was going to be a grind and a battle, and that’s what it was.”

+“The good thing is a few of us have been in a final before, so we can draw on that.
+You’ve just got to embrace it.
+The stadium is going to be pretty packed I would imagine.”

-South Africa have never won a semifinal match at the World Cup in five attempts.
+South Africa, meanwhile, have never won a semifinal at the World Cup in five attempts.

+“Quite hard to put into words,” a dejected Bavuma said.
+“Our character came through.
+It was a dog fight.

+“The way we started with the bat and the ball was probably the turning point.
+We lost it quite badly there.”